 We had a string of emails back and forth, sharing photos and memories and favorite spots in that most glorious city, Paris.
 I’ve reread them this week, since Jon’s passing, and realize what a beautiful touch-point they will be in the months to come.
 Conversations with Jon that capture his passions, inspirations, joys and great memories.
 And that’s just those from that couple of weeks!

-When I got back to Paris last month, I planned an early afternoon visit to Le Dôme with a friend along to help with dome3the slurping.
+When I got back to Paris last month, I planned an early afternoon visit to Le Dôme with a friend along to help with the slurping.
 Feeling the pinch of a couple weeks’ spending, I did not indulge in those very dear Cancales, instead ordering six Spéciale nº 3 and six Tsarskayas.
 Plus a half bottle of Muscadet, among those perfectly classic wine pairings for oysters.

 The table was set, there on the terrasse on the Boulevard Montparnasse, watching the Parisian world go by.
 We lingered for a few hours, sipping, slurping, visiting — and me telling stories of the one and only Jon Rowley, toasting him long-distance that afternoon.